chipxsd/stream-based-sync/stream-based-sync.md

 ![fig.1 - Example App "Light Switch"](./images/fig-01-lightswitch-app.gif "fig. 1 - Example App 'Light Switch'")

-Solutions for such problem come pretty natural to experienced engineers, but for some it may not be as trivial.
+Solutions for such problem come pretty naturally to experienced engineers, but for some it may not be as trivial.
 So let's play with the _Light Switch_ sample app idea for a little.
 To narrow down the requirements for this app, let's say that the light switch state has to be shared across devices via TCP/IP network.

-**Note:** _Instead of TCP/IP we could of course use any other available technology/protocol such as Bluetooth, AdHoc WiFi, Multi-peer Connectivity on Apple devices, etc._
+**Note:** _Instead of TCP/IP we could, of course, use any other available technology/protocol such as Bluetooth, AdHoc WiFi, Multi-peer Connectivity on Apple devices, etc._